MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 10. Demo Customer Insights prototype to group of pilot users and gather feedback

 # Module Introduction

 ## Lab pre-requisites:

 Before you can start this exercise, you must have completed **Lab 1.1** to set up your environment.

 ## Data Ingestion & Data Unification.

 As Project Manager for Contoso Retail, you will create a unified customer profile by ingesting key sources of customers data and following the Map, Match and Merge process.

-In this lab, we will **ingest data.** In the next lab, we will **unify the data.**
+In this lab, we will **ingest data**.
+In the next lab, we will **unify the data**.

 # Approximate Time to Complete - 45 minutes

 # Familiarize yourself with Customer Insights

 In this task, you will explore the pre-configured Demo environment to familiarize yourself with Customer Insights Hub.

-1. Sign-into Customer Insights at https://home.ci.ai.dynamics.com if you are not already signed in.
+1. Sign in to Customer Insights at https://home.ci.ai.dynamics.com if you are not already signed in.

 2. In the Environment selector in the top right-hand corner, select the **Retail Demo** environment.